oskardudycz/EventSourcing.JVM/samples/event-sourcing-esdb-aggregates/README.md

 ## Overview

 It uses:
-- pure data entities, functions and handlers,
+- Aggregate pattern for modelling the business logic,
 - Stores events from the command handler result EventStoreDB,
 - Builds read models using [Subscription to `$all`](https://developers.eventstore.com/clients/grpc/subscribing-to-streams/#subscribing-to-all).
 - Read models are stored to Postgres relational tables with [Spring Data JPA](https://spring.io/projects/spring-data-jpa).
 - App has Swagger and predefined [docker-compose](./docker-compose.yml) to run and play with samples.

 ## Write Model
-- Sample [ShoppingCart](./src/main/java/io/eventdriven/ecommerce/shoppingcarts/ShoppingCart.java) entity and [events](./src/main/java/io/eventdriven/ecommerce/shoppingcarts/java) represent the business workflow.
+- Sample [ShoppingCart](./src/main/java/io/eventdriven/ecommerce/shoppingcarts/ShoppingCart.java) aggregate and [events](./src/main/java/io/eventdriven/ecommerce/shoppingcarts/ShoppingCartEvent.java) represent the business workflow.
 All events are stored in the same file using [sealed classes](https://blogs.oracle.com/javamagazine/post/java-sealed-classes-fight-ambiguity) to be able to understand flow without jumping from one file to another.
-It also enables better typing support in pattern matching. `ShoppingCart` also contains [When method](./src/main/java/io/eventdriven/ecommerce/shoppingcarts/ShoppingCart.java#L39) method defining how to apply events to get the entity state.
+It also enables better typing support in pattern matching. `ShoppingCart` also contains [when method](./src/main/java/io/eventdriven/ecommerce/shoppingcarts/ShoppingCart.java#L113) method defining how to apply events to get the entity state.
 It uses the Java 17 switch syntax for pattern matching.
-- Command handlers are defined as static methods in the same file as command definition.
-It improves ergonomy and reduces context switching as they usually change together.
+- business logic is encapsulated into aggregate methods.
+It helps to keep the invariants and business logic in the same place.
 They are pure functions that take command and/or state and create new events based on the business logic.
-See sample [Adding Product Item to ShoppingCart](./src/main/java/io/eventdriven/ecommerce/shoppingcarts/addingproductitem/AddProductItemToShoppingCart.java#L28).
+See sample [Adding Product Item to ShoppingCart](./src/main/java/io/eventdriven/ecommerce/shoppingcarts/ShoppingCart.java#L55).
 This example also shows that you can inject external services to handlers if needed.
 - Code uses [functional interfaces](https://www.theserverside.com/blog/Coffee-Talk-Java-News-Stories-and-Opinions/Get-the-most-from-Java-Function-interface-with-this-example) in many places to introduce composability and lously coupled, testable code.
-- Added [EventStoreDB entity store](./src/main/java/io/eventdriven/ecommerce/core/aggregates/EntityStore.java) to load entity state and store event created by business logic.
+- Added [EventStoreDB aggregate store](./src/main/java/io/eventdriven/ecommerce/core/aggregates/AggregateStore.java) to load entity state and store event created by business logic.
-- Command and Query handlers are grouped/wrapped into application service, to have the single entry point with all possible operations, see [ShoppingCartService](./src/main/java/io/eventdriven/ecommerce/shoppingcarts/ShoppingCartService.java)
+- Command and query handling logic are grouped/wrapped into application service, to have the single entry point with all possible operations, see [ShoppingCartService](./src/main/java/io/eventdriven/ecommerce/shoppingcarts/ShoppingCartService.java).
+It does not keep the additional command/query types definition as they're redundant because of the param types validation.
 - All command handling has to support [optimistic concurrency](https://event-driven.io/en/optimistic_concurrency_for_pessimistic_times/).
 Implemented full flow using [If-Match header](./src/main/java/io/eventdriven/ecommerce/api/controller/ShoppingCartsController.java#L87) and returning [ETag](./src/main/java/io/eventdriven/ecommerce/core/http/ETag.java).
 Read more details in my article [How to use ETag header for optimistic concurrency](https://event-driven.io/pl/how_to_use_etag_header_for_optimistic_concurrency/)

 ## Read Model